phonegap/phonegap-docs/docs/1-getting-started/4-run-your-app/1-desktop.html.md

   <img class="mobile-image" src="/images/dev-app-success.jpg"/>

-  Once the PhoneGap Developer app loads connects and loads your mobile application, it should be displayed for preview as shown below:
+  Once the PhoneGap Developer app connects, it will load and display your application as shown below:

   <img class="mobile-image" src="/images/dev-app-preview.jpg"/>